focusaurus/goragora/contents/index.md

 This happy caravan of musicians is comprised of seasoned veterans in the performance, education, and composition of music.
 The band has released two EP recordings, "2015" and “Infinite Swag”, with a follow-up record slated for release in 2016.

-Gora Gora Orkestar maintains a busy performance schedule which includes nationak and local music festivals along with headlining shows at a wide variety of venues.
+Gora Gora Orkestar maintains a busy performance schedule which includes national and local music festivals along with headlining shows at a wide variety of venues.
 Community outreach is also a big part of the Gora Gora Orkestar mission including visits to many public schools, fund-raising for local businesses, and social-justice movement support.